-The sociodemographic variables considered in this study are age and the consumer's professional situation.
-The age of consumers is significant in both countries, and the marginal effects allow us to conclude that older consumers tended to be less likely to increase their frequency of wine consumption during the lockdown.
-Meanwhile, the probability that younger consumers maintained or increased their frequency of consumption during this period was higher.
+The sociodemographic variables considered in this study are age, the consumer's professional situation and the area of residence.
+The age of consumers is significant for Portugal, and the marginal effects allow us to conclude that older Portuguese consumers tended to be more likely to increase their frequency of wine consumption during the lockdown.
+Meanwhile, the probability that younger consumers maintained or increased their frequency of consumption during this period was lower.